How Will Twitter Change Under a New CEO?

 Add to this the recent announcement that Tucker Carlson will soon launch a new show exclusively on Twitter, and it seems that Musk’s looking to build his own streaming offering within the app, with a focus on exclusive programming that will ideally lure more viewers, and creators.

 In this context, Yaccarino is a perfect fit, having already learned the lessons of building an ad-supported streaming service, which now has over 20 million subscribers.
-Peacock is still operating at a loss, but on Twitter, the outlay could theoretically be much less, as it won’t be looking to produce premium programming for the service, as such, but will be more focused on providing a means for creators to make money from ad share, likely with minimal investment from Twitter itself.
+Peacock is still operating at a loss, but on Twitter, the outlay could theoretically be much less, as it won’t be looking to produce premium programming for the service, as such.
+Rather it will be more focused on providing a means for creators to make money from ad share, likely with minimal investment from Twitter itself.

 So what would that mean for Twitter?

-Note: (UPDATE: Musk has now confirmed Yaccarino's appointment as Twtter CEO.)